aperture-data/aperturedb-cpp/include/metrics/README.md

 ### Efficient lookup
 * Lookup of existing metric object is supported by *prometheus-cpp* but inefficient.
 A more optimized lookup would make metric values more accessible in disjoint places within ApertureDB.
 ### Typed metric values
 * Metric values with templatized value types may provide performance, memory, and/or payload improvements.
+For example, integer-valued counters.
 ### Remove redundancy
 * Histograms and Summaries currently encode redundant data in the distribution.
 As an added benefit, this may remove the need to represent infinite floating point values in JSON.